Nazar2347/Snake/README.md

 - 🔰 3 levels with different layout + Level cutomization (incoming feature)
 - 🟢 Rendering, UI, visuals with Raylib
 - 🧪 Unit tests with Catch2
-- 🧱 Used OOP Game patterns: Command, GameLoop
+- 🧱 Used OOP Game patterns: Command, GameLoop, Game State
 - 🧩 Separeted {core logic} from {render} and merging into {game logic} then into game loop
 - 📁 Clean folder structure and CMake build automation
 - 📄 DoxyDocumentaion